ryuichiueda/slides_marp/prob_robotics_2025/lesson4-1e.md

 ---

-### Problems with the enclosure method
+### Problem with the enclosure method

 - Problem: This method may also result in insufficient data
-- $\Pr\{ (x,y) \in C \} = 0$, but this is probably not the case
+    - $\Pr\{ (x,y) \in C \} = 0$, but this is probably not right
-- There is simply insufficient data
+        - Simply, data is insufficient.
     - This is also problematic, especially when the dimensions are large.
-- Monte Carlo localization, as is, is difficult to use for drone self-localization.
+        - Monte Carlo localization is difficult to use for drone self-localization if there is not modification.

 ![bg right:20% 75%](./figs/montecarlo_error.png)